-Bake in oven
+Bake in Oven

 Once they’ve doubled in size, bake the cinnamon rolls in the oven at 350°F until the tops are lightly golden, about 15 minutes.
 Remove from oven and let cool for about 10 minutes before topping with frosting.

-Spread frosting on top
+Spread Frosting on Top

 To make the frosting, beat together the ingredients with an electric mixer until smooth (add more or less milk if needed).
 Then spread the frosting evenly on top of the rolls with a spatula.
 If you prefer a drippier consistency, you can drizzle on a cream cheese glaze instead.

-- To help the dough rise faster, preheat the oven to 175°F and then turn it off.
+- Quick rise.
+To help the dough rise faster, preheat the oven to 175°F and then turn it off.
 Then place the covered bowl of dough in the oven along with a small bowl of hot water.

 These cinnamon rolls can be frozen after they’ve been baked and cooled.
-Simply add them to a freezer bag or container and store in the freezer.
+Simply add them to a freezer bag or container and store them in the freezer.
 Let thaw overnight, then warm back up in the microwave or oven the next morning.

 Overnight Cinnamon Roll Recipe

-- 1 1/4 cups warm milk (105-110°F)
+- 1 ¼ cups warm milk , 105-110°F

-- 1/4 ounce package active dry yeast (about 2 1/4 teaspoons)
+- 1 (1/4-ounce) package active dry yeast , about 2 1/4 teaspoons

-- 1 large egg (room temp)
+- 1 large egg , at room temperature

-- 1 teaspoon kosher salt
+- 1 teaspoon Kosher salt

-- 3/4 cup brown sugar
+- ¾ cup light brown sugar

-- 1 1/2 Tablespoons ground cinnamon
+- 1 ½ Tablespoons ground cinnamon

-- 6 Tablespoons salted butter (softened)
+- 6 Tablespoons salted butter , softened

-- 2 ounces cream cheese (softened)
+- 2 ounces cream cheese , softened

 - 1 1/2- 2 cups powdered sugar

-- 1 teaspoon vanilla
+- 1 teaspoon vanilla extract

-- milk or heavy cream (for consistency)
+- Milk or heavy cream , as needed

 - Sprinkle the cinnamon sugar evenly over the top.
 Gently press the sugar down into the butter.
 Roll the dough up tightly starting at the shorter side.
 Pinch the sides together at the end.

-- Cover the pan tightly with plastic wrap and then place in the refrigerator for up to 16 hours.
-Then the next morning, pull them out onto the counter and let them rise until doubled, about 1-2 hours.
-I like to turn my oven to 175°F and then turn it off and place in there with a small bowl of hot water to help them rise faster.
+- Cover the pan tightly with plastic wrap and place in the refrigerator up to 16 hours.
+In the morning, pull them out onto the counter and let them rise 1 to 2 hours, or until doubled.
+It is normal for there to be a little liquid, but if there's too much, get a paper towel and dab it out.

-- In a large bowl, beat together the butter, cream cheese, powdered sugar, and vanilla extract with an electric beater.
-You can add more milk or powdered sugar to reach your desired consistency.
+- In a large bowl, beat together the butter, cream cheese, powdered sugar, and vanilla extract with an electric mixer.
+You can add milk to thin it out or powdered sugar to thicken it until you reach your desired consistency.
 Spread over the cinnamon rolls with a spatula.